Bad Bunny Taps Rosalía To Drop A Visual For “La Noche De Anoche” [Video]

 Bad Bunny and Rosalía came together for “La Noche De Anoche” last year, and now, the pair is blessing fans with a visual for the track.

-When Bad Bunny dropped his third album of 2020, El Último Tour del Mundo, fans were delighted to see a collaboration between the Puerto Rican superstar and Spanish singer Rosalía.
+When Bad Bunny dropped his third album of 2020, El Último Tour del Mundo, fans were delighted to see a collaboration between the Puerto Rican superstar and the Spanish singer Rosalía.
 Three months later, both artists surprised listeners by letting everyone know a music video was on the way, with the pair posting steamy teasers from the visual that shows them nearly kissing as they sing back and forth.

 Very fitting for its release on Valentine’s Day, the music video shows the artists playing the role of lovers who end up bursting into flames.
 The entire visual is filled with sexual tension that keeps you wondering whether or not two of the biggest artists in the world are going to share a kiss–but you’ll have to peep the video to find out if it happens or not.